Best Cheap & Free Things to Do in Dubai for First-Time Visitors

 Kite Beach

 If you're looking for free beaches in Dubai, Kite Beach is a local favourite.
 This stretch of sand is wide and long, so there's always somewhere to put down your towel, despite the beach's popularity.
+Kite Beach is a great swimming beach, but it's also a hit amongst kite surfers who get serious air when the wind picks up.

+Planning to make a day of it?
+Those in the know bring drinks and snacks to enjoy a cheap picnic lunch on the beach.
 But if you don't come prepared, you'll find dozens of affordable food trucks and family-friendly restaurants lining the beach.
 This is also one of the best places in Dubai to catch the sunset, which is another completely free activity.

 The Ripe Market

 The Ripe Market is a bit off the well-trodden tourist track, which is part of the appeal.
-This seasonal market is open on Saturdays and Sundays from October to May.
+This is a prime place to shop for locally made goods and dine on affordable eats from the market's 15+ food trucks.

 Even if you don't want to buy anything, this is a fun place to explore and get a feel for what it's really like to live in Dubai.
 As an added perk, it's located right next to the Mall of the Emirates Metro Station.